camwestwood/xapi/generic/login.md

-# Login generic statement template
+# Login generic Statement template

 ## Purpose
-This generic statement template describes a user logging in to something.
-Use this template to create a specific login statement template, for example for a student logging in to a VLE.
+This generic Statement template describes a user logging in to something.
+Use this template to create a specific login Statement template, for example for a student logging in to a VLE.

-The entities and properties described here represent a typical statement template.
-Further properties or constraints could be defined to create a login statement template for a more specific purpose.
+The entities and properties described here represent a typical Statement template.
+Further properties or constraints could be defined to create a login Statement template for a more specific purpose.

-Natural language example of a typical login statement: "John Smith logged in to his university Moodle VLE using his mobile phone."
+Natural language example of a typical login Statement: "John Smith logged in to his university Moodle VLE using his mobile phone."

 ## Statement template and JSON examples in Jisc Profile:

-The following statements follow the generic template:
+The following Statements follow the generic template:

 - [VLE Login](/recipes/vle/login.md)
 - [Blackboard VLE Login](/vle/blackboard/loggedin.json)
 - [Moodle VLE Login](/vle/moodle/login.js)

 ### Actor Entity
-The actor entity is used to identify the individual that is logging in.
-It uses the Jisc profile common entity [ActorA](/common_structures.md#actora).
+The Actor entity is used to identify the individual that is logging in.
+It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).

 #### Actor Entity properties:

 <table>
 <tr><th>Property</th><th>Description</th></tr>
 <tr>
 <td>actor.objectType [1]</td><td>Must have the value "Agent".
-Actors of type "Group" are not supported in the Jisc profile.</td>
+Actors of type "Group" are not supported in the Jisc Profile.</td>
 </tr>
 <tr>
 <td>actor.name [0..1]</td><td>Full name of user.</td>